danielcompton/defn-spec/README.md

 **Benefits**

 * Makes it easy to incrementally spec your functions.
 It lowers the activation energy needed to add a spec, perhaps just for a single arg or return value.
+* Makes it easier to see more code on one screen.
 * Makes it harder for your specs to get out of sync with the function definition, as they are linked together.
 * Avoids repeating all argument names in the `s/cat` form.